caiomts/jobs_case/README.md

 The model presented is an adaptation of a model I've already used before.
 The idea was to automate all the pre-processing with the model tuning, like an auto-ml which you feed in data and train and update it on the fly.
 But it is missing a lot of iteration.
-This is due of the focus of the case, My chose was to focus more on the CI and maintenance.
+This is due to the focus of the case, My chose was to focus more on the CI and maintenance.

 ### Data Drift?